Roger Williams (Texas politician)

 John Roger Williams (born September 13, 1949) is an American businessman and politician who has been the U.S. representative for Texas's 25th congressional district since 2013.
-A member of the Republican Party, he served under Governor Rick Perry as Secretary of State of Texas from 2004 to 2007.
+A member of the Republican Party, he served as secretary of state of Texas from 2004 to 2007.

 Early life, education, and business career

 Williams was born in Evanston, Illinois, in 1949 and raised in Fort Worth.
-He played college baseball for the Texas Christian University Horned Frogs (TCU) from 1968 to 1971 and was selected in the 25th round of the 1971 MLB Draft by the Atlanta Braves, playing in the farm system and reaching the Class A Western Carolinas League.
+He played college baseball for the Texas Christian University Horned Frogs (TCU) from 1968 to 1971 and was selected in the 25th round of the 1971 MLB draft by the Atlanta Braves, playing in the farm system and reaching the Class A Western Carolinas League.
 He coached TCU's baseball team.
 Williams inherited the family's automobile dealership from his father, who founded the business in 1939.

 Early political career

 Williams began his political career as a fundraiser for Governor George W. Bush in his 1994 and 1998 elections.
 He became North Texas Chairman for the Bush/Cheney 2000 campaign, North Texas Finance Chairman in 2004, and National Grassroots Fundraising Chairman for the 2004 campaign.

 Governor Rick Perry appointed Williams to be his fourth Secretary of State of Texas in 2004.

 On June 11, 2007, Williams announced that he would resign as secretary of state, and late in 2008 he formed an exploratory committee to consider a run for the United States Senate seat held by Kay Bailey Hutchison, who had formed her own committee to consider a 2010 race for governor of Texas.
 Williams considered a run for Senate in 2012 but decided to run for the House of Representatives instead.